 View this 'Preparing Makes Sense" video created for citizens with special needs.

-Palm Beach County has established a Special Needs Program to provide for citizens with certain medical problems during a major hurricane.
+Palm Beach County has established a Special Needs Shelter to provide for citizens with certain medical problems during a major hurricane.
 The Special Care Units (also known as SCU’s) are facilities that have auxiliary power and are not located in an area that has a high risk of flooding during a hurricane.
 Physicians and nurses are assigned to the Special Care Units by the Palm Beach County Health Department.
 Space is limited at the Special Care Units and is based on need and established criteria.
 Registration must be done in advance, before a storm threatens.
 Call the Palm Beach County Emergency Operations Center at 561-712-6400.
 You will need a physician authorization; your eligibility will be determined by the Health Department.

 You may be eligible if:

 • You are dependent upon electricity for oxygen

 • You have minor health/medical conditions that require professional assistance

 • You are immobile and/or have a chronic but stable illness